open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 `OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT`) global environment variable for such a limit.
 SDKs SHOULD only offer environment variables for the types of attributes, for which that SDK implements truncation mechanism.
-For each implemented limit SDK MUST first try to use the unscoped variable, if it isn't set, only then try to use the scoped variable.
+For each implemented limit the SDK MUST first try to use the unscoped variable, if it isn't set, only then try to use the scoped variable.

 | Name                              | Description                          | Default | Notes |